 Orientation for new students is conducted during the summer prior to the start of the new academic year.
-A series of "One Stop" registrations are conducted from May through July.
+A series of "One Stop" registrations are conducted July.
 During the "One Stop" sessions, new students attend an orientation session, complete placement testing, register for classes, and if needed, meet with the financial aid staff.

 In addition, the College offers two one-credit hour courses, ACA 111 College Student Success for non-transfer students and ACA 122 College Transfer Success course for students looking to transfer.
-All new curricular students should take the appropriate ACA course the first semester they enroll.
+All new curricular students should take the appropriate ACA course within the first two semesters of enrollment.
 The course is designed to help students function effectively within the college's environment to meet their educational objectives (see "Course Descriptions" for more details).